 Instructions

-- Now add the milk to the same pan and let the milk (with the carrots) come to a boil.
-Then lower the heat to medium flame, and let the it cook.
+• Now add the milk to the same pan and let the milk (with the carrots) come to a boil.
+Then lower the heat to medium flame and let it cook.
 You want to cook the carrots until all the liquid is evaporated.
 Stir frequently as you dont want the halwa to scorch the bottom of the pan.
 This will take about 35-45 minutes.

 Video